United in Christ in South West Herefordshire

 Life events – christenings, confirmations, weddings, funerals.

-FOOD for FAMILIES
+FOOD FOR FAMILIES EASTER DONATIONS

 Account name: Madley Parochial Church Council Treasurers Account